-It was a case of battle of the districts at the weekend in the Walker Shield with Tatong taking on Goorambat and Devenish.By Mark Saunders
+It was a case of battle of the districts at the weekend in the Walker Shield with Tatong taking on Goorambat and Devenish.MARK SAUNDERS November 7, 2012 9:37am

 The Walker Shield action on the weekend was at the Arundel St grounds in Benalla where Tatong took on Goorambat-Devenish at the road end and Euroa played Tungamah at the river end.